apify/apify-docs/content/academy/web_scraping_for_beginners/data_extraction/devtools_continued.md

 ---
 title: Browser DevTools - III
-description: Continue learning how to collect data from a website using browser DevTools, CSS selectors, and JavaScript via the DevTools console.
+description: Continue learning how to extract data from a website using browser DevTools, CSS selectors, and JavaScript via the DevTools console.
 menuWeight: 3
 paths:
+    - web-scraping-for-beginners/data-extraction/devtools-continued
     - web-scraping-for-beginners/data-collection/devtools-continued
 ---